In Excel 2010, the VARP function has been replaced by the VAR.P, which has improved accuracy.

 The syntax of the function is :

 Where the number arguments provide a minimum of 2 numerical values to the function.
-You can enter up to 254 number arguments to the Varp function in Excel 2007 or Excel 2010, but you can only enter up to 30 number arguments in Excel 2003.
+You can enter up to 254 number arguments to the Varp function in Excel 2007 and later versions of Excel, but you can only enter up to 30 number arguments in Excel 2003.

 Note that the Varp function is used when calculating the variance of an entire population.
 If your data is just a sample of the population (eg. if your data set records the individual heights of a sample of UK males), you need to use the Excel Var or the Excel Var.S function.